dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 - Example 1: Respiratory symptoms appear five days after returning to Canada.
 Self-isolate for 10 additional days for a total of 15 days.

--Example 2: Respiratory symptoms appear two days after returning to Canada.
+- Example 2: Respiratory symptoms appear two days after returning to Canada.
 Self-isolate for 10 additional days for a total of 12 days.

 People who have self-isolated can return to normal activities after 14 days if they have not developed any symptoms.